PlacidFox/opening-practice/README.md

 - show moves if not start at 1. & white
 - replay mode to show each preparation play automaticaly
 - clean code & interface
+- class for pieces to Moive Check ?
+- en passant